Xyr0za/Obsidian/Maths/Mechanics/Force.md

 # What is force?

-Force is a [[Vector]] quantity that transfers workable energy to enact a change in velocity upon an object, unless counter balanced.
+Force is a [[Vector Quantity]] that transfers workable energy to enact a change in velocity upon an object, unless counter balanced.

 This is seen more clearly through [[Newtons Laws|Newtons Second Law]] where it is stated that *"Force is directly proportional to mass X acceleration"*.
 $$f=ma$$